-Well, we’ve saved the most important statistic for last.
+But we’ve saved the most important statistic for last.
 Although this data is a few years old now, the point remains true and it is thought provoking:

 Compare that to Thailand’s 60-70% return tourist rate and you find yourself in trouble.
 Now, that number represents Vietnam on the whole and not just Hanoi.

 In addition, while the 30 million visitors figure is huge, it’s important to note that just 5.5 million of those were international tourists.

 Just some food for thought.

-Why Only 2 Days in Hanoi?
+Why Only 2 Days In Hanoi, Vietnam?

 If it’s your first time visiting Vietnam and you just landed in Hanoi, there may be a slight adjusting period required.
 It could be mild or extreme but you will be taken aback in one way or another.

-Effective Time Management
+1. Effective Visa Time Management